5h33p/student_habits/README.md

 |10|
 |100|

 The *threading* library was used to process the grid search in parallel.
-The best results of each search is presented below.
+The best results of each search are presented below.
 Model| Hyperparameters|	Train Score|	Test Score|
 |---|---|---|---|
 LinearRegression	|*fit_intercept*: True	|0.87063|	0.86906